denten-courses/lit-hum/2018-fall/README.md

 time preserves the multiplicity of voices present in the classroom.
 Listen as much as you speak, be respectful of dissenting voices, enter into a dialogue rather than a soliloquy, show empathy, respond, and encourage others to speak.

+Online forum responses are due weekly on Tuesday at midnight.

 ## Policies